When We’re In Charge

 The immediate reaction was astounding.
 Thousands and thousands of people signed up to say they want to run for office.
 Volunteers started dedicating hours of their weeks to talk to people about running.
 Hundreds of Obama, Clinton, and Bernie Sanders campaign alumni joined folks from across the progressive movement to mentor our candidates for free.
 We’re supporting our candidates with resources and funding—and, already, it’s making a difference in school board, city council, and state legislative races across the country.

 Our goal is to change the landscape of the world by planting a whole lot of seeds in the form of young progressive candidates.
-I hope this book can help.
+We hope this book can help.

 All rights reserved (P)2017 Simon & Schuster, Inc.